JetBrains/kotlin-native/OBJC_INTEROP.md

 Kotlin/Native provides bidirectional interoperability with Objective-C.
-Objective-C frameworks and libraries can be used in Kotlin code if properly attached to the build (system frameworks are attached by default).
+Objective-C frameworks and libraries can be used in Kotlin code if properly imported to the build (system frameworks are imported by default).
 See e.g. "Interop libraries" in
 [Gradle plugin documentation](GRADLE_PLUGIN.md#building-artifacts).
 Swift library can be used in Kotlin code if its API is exported to Objective-C